marcelpetrick/DevNotes/BeenThereSeenThat/20220615_QtDevCon_Day2/README.md

 ### ccache: caches previous compilations of compiler-units
 * available for gcc and clang
 * reuses the build-support
-* prefi compilation commands with `ccache`
+* prefix compilation commands with `ccache`
 * or masquerade ccache as your compiler
-* export path to ccache; has alead links to ccache
+* export path to ccache; has already links to ccache
 * or use cmake: compiler_launcher=ccache
 * ccache -s for statistics of the caching
 * switching branches: now it would rebuild the whole stuff, but with ccache will kick in